 the computerisation of registration, with registrars in most local offices entering details on computers and supplying data to the ONS on floppy disk

 the automation of cause of death coding, so that procedures for assigning codes to underlying cause are now automatic for about 80% of all deaths but not used for deaths certified after inquest

-the use of a dynamic database to hold all deaths data, for easy retrieval of up-to-date information; these and other changes are described in Section 12 and in more detail in Death certification and the epidemiologist
+the use of a dynamic database to hold all deaths data, for easy retrieval of up-to-date information; these and other changes are described in Death certification and the epidemiologist

-A revised coroner’s certificate of cause of death after inquest was introduced in May 1993, which resulted in less detail for many deaths from injury and poisoning (International Classification of Diseases, Ninth Revision (ICD-9) E800 to E999) – both for the description of injury sustained and for the classification of some suicides.
+A revised coroner's certificate of cause of death after inquest was introduced in May 1993, which resulted in less detail for many deaths from injury and poisoning (ICD-9 E800 to E999) - both for the description of injury sustained and for the classification of some suicides.